Aliases for PLK3 Gene

 GeneCards Summary for PLK3 Gene

 PLK3 (Polo Like Kinase 3) is a Protein Coding gene.
-Among its related pathways are Gene Expression and Integrated Breast Cancer Pathway.
+Among its related pathways are FoxO signaling pathway and Tuberculosis.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is PLK4.

 UniProtKB/Swiss-Prot for PLK3 Gene